PavelDoGreat/Laws-of-Universe/README.md

 A beatiful landscapes with forests, rivers and mountains.
 It has calm energy to cool souls down from activities and to help them to see things more clearly.

-God takes a form of the Father.
-Every soul now has to grow up and take responsibilites for its activities.
-This is a place when a soul can see that everything is a reflection of itself.
+God takes a form of the Father with the Mother of all souls.
+This is a place when a soul can see that everything is a reflection of itself - _in the Garden and City this knowledge is hidden as it breaks the sweetness and fun of these places._

 When a soul participates in sinful activities, it accumulates it storage of sins that grows like long hairs.
 It can burn this storage here and then return to the City, Garden or stay in the Mountain.

+___If every actions and desires arises from love, how can there be sins?___ A complete union of masculine and feminine part has a lot of power so it is natural for the soul to want it - this is like becoming God again.
+Some souls may want that absolute power to be constant and so they go to the Cosmos to reach it and learn a lesson.
+When a soul is reaching this state not in the right way, it is remembered in God's memory as noise and a soul should take a responsibility for clearing it.
+It is done this way as it prevents more souls from desiring this power. _In second chapter I will explain how to reach that power in a right way - it takes a lot of effort and complete honesty with yourself._

 If a soul continues with its unbalanced desire, it should go to the Cosmos where any desire can be fulfilled and lessons be learned.

+_In a deep forests there is darkness that is full of scary and exciting adventures.
+A place where a man can become manly and a woman can show all her power with no limits._

 ## Cosmos

 # Practices with Reality